decred/dcrwallet/rpc/documentation/api.md

     a ticket purchase due to expiry or the ticket being missed.
 Just as stakebase rewards must reach maturity to be used, outputs from an revocation also must mature that same amount.

+  - `COINBASE`: A coinbase transaction in the regular tx tree.

 **Stability**: Unstable: Since the caller is expected to decode the serialized transaction, and would have access to every output script, the output